 This sentiment usually comes from the mouths of people who actually grew up on the other side of the bridge or tunnel, trying to give themselves a false sense of street cred, because they had driven through once or twice.

-It heats me up when I hear that, because in these neck of the woods, those old times were not very good.
+It heats me up when I hear that because, in these neck of the woods, those old times were not very good.
 “These”, I am quick to say, “are actually the best of times”.

 “The neighborhood is getting gentrified”, they say.
 However, I don’t see the Dominican hairdresser complaining (she pre-dates the change), or the bars that were once filled with derelicts wanting it to go back to when it was.

 Yes, there’s good from the old days; such as the businesses I mentioned, and most are still here, except now, they’re actually making money and the streets are all the better for it.
 Now, their joined by some of the best restaurants are in the City.

 Growing up in Stuyvesant Town

-In all fairness to those I criticized, I grew up in the Northernmost part of Alphabet City, in an oasis named, Stuyvesant Town (a complex built post-war for families).
+In all fairness to those I criticized, I grew up in the Northernmost part of Alphabet City, in an oasis called, Stuyvesant Town (a complex built post-war for families).
 So, it was easier for me to skirt most of the troubles as I didn’t live in the heart.

 Notwithstanding, I still had many run-ins with the tougher kids living south of me.
 Though I was always told by my parents to not cross the tracks, per se.
-It was hard not to, when we knew we can score beers without an I.D.
+It was hard not to when we knew we can score beers without an I.D.

-Even harder, was to pass on the food they served in the bodegas those days.
+Even harder, was to pass up on the food they served in the bodegas those days.
 Man, I can still taste the oxtail stewed in tomato and pepper gravy with a glass bottle of Coco-Rico soda to wash it down; then running back to Stuyvesant Town.

 Now that I’m a parent, I’m glad that “crossing the tracks” is no longer an expression that I need use.
 The streets in this neighborhood are actually some of my daughter’s favorite streets in which to eat and shop with friends.